-Reimbursement by TSA is conditioned upon submission to TSA of an invoice identifying the Project costs that have been incurred and paid.
-The TSA intends to make payment to the COUNTY within 30 days of receipt of each properly prepared invoice for reimbursement of incurred costs.
+Reimbursement by TSA is conditioned upon submission to TSA of an invoice identifying the Project Costs that have been incurred and paid by the COUNTY.
+TSA intends to make payment to the COUNTY within 30 days of receipt of each properly prepared invoice for reimbursement of incurred costs.